wilsonmar/wilsonmar.github.io/_posts/2017-04-25-git-rebase.md

 s d693749 add 4.txt
    </pre>

-   The comment in the file says such action specifies a <strong>squash</strong> that melds (combine) content into the commit above it.
+   The comment in the file says such action specifies a "s" for <strong>squash</strong> that melds (combine) content into the commit above it.

    CAUTION: Do not change the commit message text.
 You can do that in the next screen.